r0x0r/pywebview/docs/guide/architecture.md

 ## Local web server

 Running a local web server is a traditional way to build your local application.
 This way everything is served from a local web server and _pywebview_ points to the URL provided by the server.
-In this model the server is responsible for both serving static contents and handling API calls.
+In this model the server is responsible for both serving static contents and handling API calls. _pywebview_ offers a simple built-in web server that is good enough for serving local files.
+To use a local web server, set url to a local file and start the application with `webview.start(http_server=True)`.

-When building an application this way, you should protect your API calls against CSRF attacks.
+When building an application using a web server, you should protect your API calls against CSRF attacks.
 See [security](/guide/security.html) for more information.

 [Flask-based application](https://github.com/r0x0r/pywebview/tree/master/examples/flask_app)